 - Capital investments often involve renovating existing facilities; which requires working with existing, and often out-dated, infrastructure.
 This increases the complexity of design and the cost/duration for construction.

 - Keeping up with ever-increasing requirements utilizing existing systems and reduced staffing is an ongoing challenge in healthcare.
-Managing information using multiple platforms including a (potentially) Project Management Information System (PMIS), emails, financial systems, shared network drives, etc… requires more resources during a time when healthcare systems are looking to cut costs.
+Managing information using multiple platforms including a (potentially) project management information system Washington DC (PMIS), emails, financial systems, shared network drives, etc… requires more resources during a time when healthcare systems are looking to cut costs.

 - Designing and building in healthcare requires working with a very dynamic and wide-ranging group of stakeholders including senior leaders, nurses, doctors, infection control, finance, procurement, materials management, housekeeping, IT, security, etc… All of these teams are incredibly busy and are also dealing with cutting costs in their own areas.